 Annapurna North Base Camp is a recently opened trekking destination.
-Seven decades ago, in 1950, well known French Climber Maurice Herzog and his team reached this base camp in pursuit to the historic Annapurna I summit, the first human step above 8,000-meter-high Mountain in the world.
-With the opening of cheap lodges towards the southern base camp of Annapurna, virtually no one came for trekking in this region.
-This isolated yet historic trekking route has now been retraced and opend for trekking exploration.
+More than seven decades ago, in 1950, well-known French Climber Maurice Herzog and his team reached this base camp in pursuit of the historic Annapurna I summit, the first human step on the summit of 8,000 meters high Mountain in the world.
+With the opening of cheap lodges towards the southern base camp of Annapurna, virtually no one came for trekking in this part of the mountain.
+This isolated yet historic trekking route has now been retraced and opened for trekking exploration.